frc2053/ElevatorLab/lab/babySteps.md

 First we should make a copy of this repository to your account.
 We can do this through what are called git forks.
 A "fork" is like a git branch, but on a different account completely.

 1. Go to this repositories home page and click "fork" at the top of the page.
-Make sure you are the owner and make sure to uncheck "copy the main branch only".
+Make sure you are the owner and make sure to check "copy the main branch only".

 2. Once that is done, we can download your version of the code using git clone.